ratgdo/homekit-ratgdo/README.md

 > [!NOTE]
 > The device uses _Digest Authentication_ supported in all web browsers, this is not cryptographically secure but is sufficient to protect against unauthorized or inadvertant access.
 Note that web browsers remember the username and password for a period of time so you will not be prompted to authenticate for every access.

-You can change the default password by clicking into the settings page:
+You can change the user name and password by clicking into the settings page:

 [![settings](docs/webpage/settings.png)](#settings)